 SEO-friendly URL structure

 URLs are another important element but often overlooked.
-If your URLs have gibbering numbers and punctuation marks or if they’re not accessible, search engines will have a hard time crawling them.
-As a result, search engines won’t be able to index those pages which means they won’t rank in search engines.
+If your URLs have gibbering numbers and punctuation marks then, just like users, search engines will have a hard time understanding what that page is about.

 Here are a few things to keep in mind if you want to achieve an SEO-friendly site URL structure: